Get insider access

 Philips SHP9500

-The Sennheiser HD 600 and the Philips SHP9500 are both great audiophile headphones if you like a neutral sound.
-Their sound profiles are very similar; they both have a very balanced sound, although the Philips can reproduce slightly more bass.
-They're also more comfortable for long listening sessions thanks to their spacious ear cups, but they don't feel as well-made as the Sennheiser.
+The Sennheiser HD 600 and the Philips SHP9500 are both great open-back audiophile headphones.
+Their sound profiles are very similar; they both have a very balanced sound, particularly in the mids, although the Philips have a more open sound.
+They're also more comfortable for long listening sessions, thanks to their spacious ear cups, but they don't feel as well-made as the Sennheiser.
+The Sennheiser sound more balanced in the treble region, which is less fatiguing for long listening sessions, and part of their slightly more refined design.

 Sennheiser HD 560S

-The Sennheiser HD 560S are slightly better headphones for neutral sound than the Sennheiser HD 600.
-The HD 560S are more comfortable, deliver audio more consistently, and have a more neutral sound profile.
-However, the HD 600 are better built.
+The Sennheiser HD 560S are slightly better for most people than the Sennheiser HD 600.
+The HD 560S are more comfortable and deliver audio more consistently with a slightly weightier bass response.
+However, the HD 600 are better built and used in more professional audio settings.

 Sennheiser HD 6XX